Elevenlabs AudioNative Player

 Although the conversions are categorized fairly logically, here’s a quick download for those used to the old advertising targets:

-Campaigns with an Activity goal were hit with the following conversion events: add to wishlist, contact, product customization, submit request, start trial period, subscribe, donate, search, view content, schedule and find location.
-For the app, it is still completing the tutorial and reaching the level.
+Campaigns with an Activity goal were hit with conversion events: add to wishlist, contact, product customization, submit a request, start trial period, subscribe, donate, search, view content, schedule, and find location.
+The app is still completing the tutorial and reaching the level.

 Let's talk!